mitbailey/mitbailey.github.io/hw3/README.md

 Value Out of Bounds
 If the value is too large or small, it is clamped to a maximum of 64 or a minimum of -64.

+Positive & Negative
+Values can be either positive or negative.

+Table Too Large
+The table always fits within the main area of the page.
+The user is presented with scrollbars to navigate the table when necessary.

+Axis Ordering
+Axes can be ordered from greatest to least or least to greatest, it works either way.